amory-peng/neatnovels/README.md

 ![Add to Special Shelf](./docs/images/bookshelves.gif)

 ### Infinite Scroll
 Initial rendering of the books index page sends a request for 12 books, ordered by title.
-Once the user scrolls near the bottom of the page, an event listener fires and sends a request for more books, passing the last book id received as the starting index for the backend query. updating the store once the response is received:
+Once the user scrolls near the bottom of the page, an event listener fires and sends a request for more books, passing the current number of books in the store as the offset for the backend query.
+The store is updated once the response is received:

 ```javascript
 //in constructor